What Causes Chin Wrinkles and How to Soften Them

 As skin matures, collagen production slows, elastin becomes less resilient, and the face gradually loses some structural support.
 In the chin and lower face, this may show up as deeper creases, folds near the corners of the mouth, or a less defined jawline.

 Topical skincare can support skin quality, especially texture, hydration, and firmness.
-However, deeper folds related to facial volume, bone structure, or significant laxity may need medical aesthetic options such as fillers, energy-based tightening, or other physician-directed treatments.
+However, deeper folds related to facial volume, bone structure, or significant laxity may need medical aesthetic options directed by a physician.

 That does not mean skincare is pointless.
 Healthy, well-protected skin reflects light better, tolerates professional treatments more comfortably, and ages more gracefully, even when structural changes are present.